mahmoodlab/KRONOS/README.md

 ```

 ### Step 4.
 Process a multiplex images

-Here we provide an example of how to process a batch of dummy multiplex images with 10 markers.
+We provide an example of to process a batch of dummy multiplex images with 10 markers.
+Refer to the tutorials for full-scale examples.

 ```python
 import torch
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')